Each BENU Fountain Pen comes packaged in a dark gray box with 'BENU' imprinted in silver on its shimmery surface.

 Written using the Broad, Medium and Fine nibs respectively

 A sketch of Old Master Q drawn using only the F (Fine) nib

-Same sketch of Old Master Q colored using B (Bold) nib
+Same sketch of Old Master Q colored using B (Broad) nib

-If you're interested in the pens, you can get them via the affiliate links below:
+If you're interested in the pens, check out these links